king-yellow/HUANG_Jian_MAFS5210_project3/README.md

 # HUANG_Jian_MAFS5210_project3

 Here is the MAFS 5210 project 3 code of HUANG Jian.
+It includes the code of three stock indexes: S&P500, HSI, CSI500.
+The data of S&P500, HSI are put in the csv file, yet the data of CSI500, you should pip install tuahre to download and run in the jupyternotebook.
 ## Abstract
 This research proposed a really profitable novel statistical speculation strategy called Differential Trend Motion strategy.
 This paper investigated this strategy performance of three stock indexes: S&P500, HSI and CSI500.